MicrosoftDocs/mesh-docs/mesh/mesh-app/use-mesh.md

 > [!NOTE]
 > For 3D content, only .glb files are supported at this time.

-The following 2D image files are now supported: .png, .gif, .ico, .bmp, .tiff, .tif, .jpeg, .jpe, and .jpg.
+The following 2D image file formats are supported: .png, .gif, .ico, .bmp, .tiff, .tif, .jpeg, .jpe, and .jpg.
 For a .gif file, only the first frame will be loaded.

 ### Import user content